mhus/kt2l/docs/docs/usage/commands.md

 - key: string
 - value: string

+## DOWNLOAD

+Download a file from the pod to the local storage.

+Arguments:
+- from: string - the file to download
+- to: string - the target file (ths system will add a timestamp to the file name)

 # Scope

 Using communication commands to interact with the terminal you can use scopes to separate different sessions.